asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 1. Before a module can be marked as deprecated a discussion needs to occur on the [asterisk-dev mailing list](http://lists.digium.com/pipermail/asterisk-dev/).
 Depending on the result of this it would also be wise to reach out the [asterisk-users mailing list](http://lists.digium.com/pipermail/asterisk-users/) and [community forums](https://community.asterisk.org/) to ensure that the module is not seeing widespread usage.
 If you feel uncomfortable doing so reach out to unknown user and he can assist in doing so.
 2. Create a new issue in the [Asterisk project issue tracker](https://github.com/asterisk/asterisk/issues/) using the "Deprecation" issue type.
 Ensure the issue summary is descriptive as it will go into release notes.
-3. Obtain the Asterisk source code from [Gerrit](https://gerrit.asterisk.org).
-Since you'll need to put your patch up for review, make an account in Gerrit as well, following the instructions on [Gerrit Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Gerrit-Usage).
+3. Obtain the Asterisk source code from [GitHub](https://github.com/asterisk/asterisk).
+Since you'll need to put your patch up for review, make an account in GitHub as well, following the instructions on [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution).
 4. Create a new Git branch for your deprecation change.
 5. Edit the module MODULEINFO and set the "support_level" field in the XML to "deprecated".
 6. Edit the module AST_MODULE_INFO at the bottom and set the "support_level" field to "AST_MODULE_SUPPORT_DEPRECATED".